 Join us as we discuss the legal challenge presented by the 2018 "Boise decision," and the motivations behind politicians from diverse backgrounds urging the Supreme Court to reevaluate the ruling.
 We'll also hear perspectives from homeless rights advocates who emphasize the importance of comprehensive solutions to address homelessness.
 The outcome of this legal challenge could have significant implications for how the nation tackles this ongoing issue.

-Welcome back to Urban Planning is Not Boring, the podcast that explores the fascinating world of urban planning.
-This episode, Sam and Nat sit...
+Welcome back to Urban Planning is Not Boring, the podcast that delves into the exciting world of urban planning.
+In this episode, we take...